malwinatal/Machine-Learning-projects/Project2/README.md

-Machine learning
+# Machine learning

-Project 2 made by 3 students
+## Project 2 made by 3 students

-Description:
+**Description:**

-Clustering seismic events using two clustering algorithms: K-Means and DBSCAN and comparing the results
+1. Clustering seismic events using two clustering algorithms: K-Means and DBSCAN
+1. Comparing the results